airbytehq/airbyte/docs/understanding-airbyte/basic-normalization.md

 * Hash: Hash of the entire json path to reach the nested column reduced to 3 characters.
 This is to make sure we have a unique name \(in case part of the name gets truncated, see below\)
 * Nested column name: name of the column being expanded into its own table.

 By following this strategy, nested columns should "never" collide with other table names.
-If it does, an exception will probably be thrown either by the normalization process or by DBT that runs afterward.
+If it does, an exception will probably be thrown either by the normalization process or by dbt that runs afterward.

 ```sql
 CREATE TABLE "cars" (